Year of entry 2024

 We take personal and career development very seriously.
 We have a proactive Industrial Advisory Board who advises us on what they look for in graduates and on employability related skills within our courses.

-Our dedicated Employability and Professional Development Officer will ensure that you’re aware of events and opportunities to increase your employability.
+Our dedicated employability and opportunity team will ensure that you’re aware of events and opportunities to increase your employability.
 In addition, our Masters career development programme will support you to:

 - Explore career options and career planning.